MORE FANTASY COVERAGE: Top 250 rankings | Mock draft | Cheat sheet

 NHL.com rank: N/A

-The Vegas Golden Knights left wing finished tied for second at the 2019 IIHF World Championship with 16 points (four goals, 12 assists) in 10 games for Russia.
-Gusev led the Kontinental Hockey League with 82 points (17 goals, 65 assists) in 62 games this season and should contribute offensively for the Golden Knights next season.
-With forwards Mark Stone, Paul Stastny, Max Pacioretty, Jonathan Marchessault, Reilly Smith and William Karlsson all fixtures in Vegas' top six, Gusev may start the season on the third line with Cody Eakin and Alex Tuch but would take on a larger role with any injuries to the aforementioned names.
+The left wing finished tied for second at the 2019 IIHF World Championship with 16 points (four goals, 12 assists) in 10 games for Russia.
+Gusev, who signed with the Vegas Golden Knights during the playoffs but did not play a game and is a restricted free agent, led the Kontinental Hockey League with 82 points (17 goals, 65 assists) in 62 games last season.
+With forwards Mark Stone, Paul Stastny, Max Pacioretty, Jonathan Marchessault, Reilly Smith and William Karlsson all fixtures in Vegas' top six, Gusev could start the season on the third line with Cody Eakin and Alex Tuch but could seize a larger role with any injuries around him.

 Sven Baertschi, LW, VAN